Content Strategy

 • Email nurture sequences

-Example: Our post comparing AI content creation tools for LinkedIn helps people in the consideration phase.
-They're actively looking for a tool.
-We want to be in the conversation.
+Example: A post comparing AI content creation tools for LinkedIn helps people in the consideration phase.
+They are actively looking for a tool.
+You want to be in the conversation before they talk to sales.

 Bottom of Funnel: Decision